Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Degeneration of rational maps and correspondences

 where $D\pmb{F}_a(v) \in T_{\pmb{F}(a)}\widetilde{\RT}$ is the tangent direction at $\pmb{F}(a)$ associated with $\pmb{F}(E)$. \item If $\pmb{F}(E)$ is a vertex, then

 where $w \in T_b\RT$ is the tangent direction at $b$ associated with $E$. \end{itemize} \end{enumerate} $(\pmb{F}, \pmb{R})$ is said to have degree $d$ if every smooth point in $\widehat\C^{\widetilde{\RV}}$ has exactly $d$ preimages counted with multiplicities.
 We say that $(\pmb{F}, \pmb{R})$ is an {\em isomorphism} if $\pmb{F}$ is an isomorphism between trees and each rational map has degree $1$; i.e., is a M\"obius map.
-It is an {\em automorphism} if the domain and codomain are the same and the tree map is the identity map. \end{defn}
+It is an {\em automorphism} if the domain and codomain are the same and the tree map is a {simplicial automorphism.} \end{defn}